Topamax Damages Lawyers in Phoenix

 - Spina bifida

 In light of these findings, Topamax has been placed in Pregnancy Category D, meaning that there is positive evidence of human fetal risk based on human data.

 In March 2011, the FDA released a statement to the public stating that Topamax can contribute to birth defects such as cleft palate and cleft lip in children whose mothers were administered the drug during the first trimester.
 Many women took Topamax without being sufficiently warned of the risks involved.

 Topamax Birth Defect Lawsuit

 At Phillips Law Group, we believe that when a pharmaceutical company fails to adequately warn the public of the risks associated with the use of their products, they should be held accountable for any injuries that result.
-If you or a loved one has given birth to a child with birth defects after using Topamax during the pregnancy, don’t hesitate to contact one of our Topamax attorneys.
-Failing to file a claim within a certain time period can prevent you from every taking legal action to seek compensation for your child’s Topamax birth defect, regardless of the severity of the injury.
+If you or a loved one has given birth to a child with birth defects after using Topamax during the pregnancy, do not hesitate to contact one of our Topamax attorneys.
+Failing to file a claim within a certain time period can prevent you from every taking legal action to seek compensation for your childs Topamax birth defect, regardless of the severity of the injury.
 For more information on the legal rights which may be available to women who took Topamax during pregnancy or to schedule a free, no obligation consultation with one of our Topamax birth injury attorneys, complete our online free case evaluation form for immediate assistance.